Porch Swings

 Mama Daddy & me 1952My Daddy was a church-going man; an old-line, foot-washing Primitive Baptist.
 Most Sundays (and some Saturdays) were spent going to one of the churches in our regular rotation.
 Each church held services only one weekend per month, having a service and conference on Saturday, just worship on Sunday.

 The third Sunday of the month was not the weekend for “his” church, the one where he was a member and church clerk, so we often visited different churches on that weekend.
 Sometimes on the third Sunday in June, Father’s Day, we would go to Damascus Methodist Church in the community where locals would gather for a gospel sing.
-Gospel groups from all around the area would come and sing.
+Gospel groups from all around the area would come and lift their voices.
 There would be a mix of congregational singing, too.

 It was always a memorable day with friends and relatives and friends of friends and friends of relatives coming in and out and visiting and listening to great harmony.
 It was especially joyous for me and my mother if the Oakes Family came to sing.
 L.A.
 Oakes was Mama’s first cousin.
 He and his wife sang beautifully and were joined by other strong voices over the years.
 It was always a thrill to hear them and to visit with them.
 And to tell people, “I’m related to them.”